Dream Lands Design

 No. Because you know that if you did that, hours later, you’d still feel sticky orange juice residue on your skin.

-Instead, you would rinse your arm to completely eliminate the orange juice.
+Instead, you would rinse your arm to eliminate the orange juice.

 Similarly, if you spill soda on the floor, do you throw a paper towel on it and walk away?
 No, you wash it with water.

 Why?
-Because, once again, water removes sticky residue better than dry paper.
+Once again, water removes sticky residue better than dry paper.

-So, let’s make the leap to our posteriors.
-Is wiping with a wad of dry paper really enough to eradicate fecal matter?
+So, let’s leap our posteriors.
+Is wiping with a wad of dry paper enough to eradicate fecal matter?
 Of course not!
 The far more hygienic option is to wash our sensitive areas after urination and defecation.
 That’s where bidets come in.

-Bidets like the Toto S550e Washlet literally wash away bacteria.
-Women: if you do a bit of research on urinary tract infections on the trusted medical websites such as Mayoclinic.org, you’ll learn that the majority of UTI’s are caused by e.coli bacteria.
+Bidets like the Toto S550e Washlet wash away bacteria.
+Women: if you do a bit of research on urinary tract infections on trusted medical websites such as Mayoclinic.org, you’ll learn that e.coli bacteria cause the majority of UTIs.

 Likewise, men: left-behind bacteria can cause bacterial prostatitis and/or cause you to have colorectal issues.
 Again, bidet-use rinses away those issues.